Pratt2321/Pratt2321/README.md

 - 🌱 I’m currently learning diffusion models.
 - 👯 I’m looking to collaborate on Kaggle competitions.
 - 💬 Ask me about anime and sports.
-- ⚡ Fun fact: I am proficient using the soroban abacus.
+- ⚡ Fun fact: I am proficient in using the soroban abacus.
-- 📫 How to reach me: pradha11@msu.edu.

 💼 Languages and Tools
 ---